Clarke Creek Wind Farm has reached a major milestone today, with a ground-breaking ceremony marking the commencement of construction.

 The Clarke Creek Wind Farm is an 800 MW wind project located in the heart of Central Queensland, approximately 150 km north-west of Rockhampton.
 It will become one of the largest wind farms in the southern hemisphere upon completion.

-The wind farm is part of a wider 1,200 MW project being developed by Squadron Energy (part of the Fortescue Future Industries group), which also comprises 400 MW of solar power and battery energy storage.
+The wind farm is part of a wider 1,200 MW project being developed by Squadron Energy, which also comprises 400 MW of solar power and battery energy storage.

 Stanwell CEO Michael O’Rourke and Richard Jeffery A/EGM Growth and Future Energy attended the ceremony as special guests to acknowledgeStanwell’s 346.5 MW long-term offtake agreement with the project.